zeruhur/thalassa/01_thalassa.md

 Complete TEK and THU loss renders the character unable to act until they are restored through extended rest or by extraordinary means.

 **Unconsciousness & Death**
-When a character dies, the player is free to create a new character or take control of a hireling.
+When a character dies, the player is free to create a new character or take control of a companion.
 They immediately join the party in order to reduce downtime.

 **Detachments**
 Large groups of similar combatants fighting together are treated as a single **detachment**.
 When a detachment takes critical damage, it is routed or significantly weakened.
 When it reaches 0 KRA, it is destroyed.